-- the lender is unable to provide proof that they are legitimately entitled to offer the requested object(s) on loan - the lender is unable to lend the requested object(s) to us free from any encumbrances outside what we would consider to be normal terms and conditions - any requested object(s) found to be stolen, illegally exported or imported.
+- the lender is unable to provide proof that they are legitimately entitled to offer the requested object(s) on loan - the lender is unable to lend the requested object(s) to us free from any encumbrances outside what we would consider to be normal terms and conditions - any requested object(s) are found to be stolen, illegally exported or imported - the object(s) are being offered for sale.

-5.6 Legislation & Standards
+5.6 Legislation and Standards

-See Appendix 2: Legislation, Standards & Guidance for full list.
+See '9.
+Appendix 2: Legislation, Standards and Guidance' for full list